ong8181/DASC3240/README.md

 ## References
-- T01-T06 were modified from https://thejacksonlaboratory.github.io/python-ecology-lesson/ ("Python for ecologists" CC-BY 4.0).
+- L04 and T01-T06 were modified from https://thejacksonlaboratory.github.io/python-ecology-lesson/ ("Python for ecologists" CC-BY 4.0).
 For detailed information about the license, please see https://thejacksonlaboratory.github.io/python-ecology-lesson/license/